Did Anyone Lose the Democratic Debate?

 Gabriel: Here in the media filing center, it certainly felt like everyone was waiting for … something that just didn’t happen.
 But a lot of the debates have felt like that, in person.
 There were certainly lots of spicy moments, when you think back on it, but it’s hard to point to any one, or any single exchange that’s certain to break through in the daily news coverage.
 Feels inevitable that Gordon Sondland’s testimony — and tomorrow’s impeachment developments — have that space locked down.

-Ben: The spiciest exchange may have been Tulsi Gabbard vs. Kamala Harris, who went after the Hawaiian for cozying up with Steve Bannon and ragging on the Democratic party.
+Ben: The spiciest exchange may have been Tulsi Gabbard versus Kamala Harris, who went after the Hawaiian for cozying up with Steve Bannon and ragging on the Democratic party.
 That duo wasn’t exactly on the marquee.

-Gabriel: Tulsi Gabbard vs. Pete Buttigieg was also quite an event there at the end, and Cory Booker had a few memorable lines, there, too.
+Gabriel: Tulsi Gabbard versus Pete Buttigieg was also quite an event there at the end, and Cory Booker had a few memorable lines, there, too.
 But if we’ve learned one lesson from these debates, it’s maybe that it’s really very difficult to predict what’s going to matter to, or stick with, the actual voters.

 Ben: In that vein, Joe Biden looked a little groggy at the beginning there, but, unlike in previous debates, seemed to gain strength as the night wore on.
-He did have a couple of cringe-y moments – he said violence against women was never ok but then specified that there’s an exception if it’s self-defense, and he said he had earned support from the only black woman ever elected to the Senate, seeming to forget that Kamala Harris was standing feet away.
+He did have a couple of cringey moments — he said violence against women was never okay but then specified that there’s an exception if it’s self-defense, and he said he had earned support from the only black woman ever elected to the Senate, seeming to forget that Kamala Harris was standing feet away.
 But given that similar or worse gaffes on debate stages have done nothing to dent his support, it seems unlikely that these will.

 Gabriel: I think we’re well past the point where rival campaigns are expecting Biden’s gaffes, if that’s what we’re going to call them, to materially change the shape of things.
-And in fact Team Biden is likely to be pretty happy with the way this shaped up—they were very eager to have Biden talk foreign policy on a national debate stage at some point.
+And in fact, Team Biden is likely to be pretty happy with the way this shaped up — they were very eager to have Biden talk foreign policy on a national debate stage at some point.

 Ben: To my eyes, nobody really damaged themselves in any major way, except maybe Gabbard — Warren and Bernie both turned in strong performances, Buttigieg did what he had to do.
 And some of the non-frontrunners did quite well, too.
 Klobuchar had an excellent night, Andrew Yang had some good moments, and Kamala Harris turned in her best performance in months.
 Do you think anyone who really needed a boost helped their case particularly well?
 (And do you disagree with any of the assessments I laid out?)

 Gabriel: Fair to say Gabbard may have made it difficult for herself to gain a ton of new voters tonight, but her own core supporters tend to like performances like these, so I’m not sure she’ll see the evening as a terrible disaster.
 However, I think Booker in particular will be happy with his time onstage.
-He’s the one who maybe needed the most help to get on the next debate stage, and his ad libbed closing—invoking John Lewis—seemed to really hit home here.
+He’s the one who maybe needed the most help to get on the next debate stage, and his ad-libbed closing — invoking John Lewis — seemed to really hit home here.

 Ben: Oh right, him!
-He was good too.
+He was good, too.

-Gabriel: …and therein lies his problem.
+Gabriel: … and therein lies his problem.